RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #118

+Setup the stores on the map and setup the initial team settings with a blue tactical shottie and tons of shottie ammo.
+I've also decided to turn on names to allow bigger games to not get frustrating so you have a goal of checking each player.
+It also gets rid of the frustration of people with the same skins.
+Next steps are going to be setting up spawns and bulletin boards.
+First bulletin boards... they should work out well hopefully, just gotta find enough spots on the map that it makes sense.

 ## #117

 Thanks to Tubby and PTO I was able to rebuild the system to account for having a